-The Hall Fees Team are based in Catalyst.
-They offer advice and guidance in relation to the payment of accommodation fees.
+The Hall Fees Team offer advice and guidance in relation to the payment of accommodation fees.
 They also manage your accommodation payments and instalment dates.
 Students often come to see us about concerns they may have, for example:

 - Lack of funds

 If you are worried or stressed about your hall fees account in any way, please contact us as soon as possible so we can help to keep you on track.
 We are able to provide you with support and guidance in relation to your hall fees payment plan.

 If you are moving into halls, you will have three steps to complete:

 - Sign your e-licence agreement within five days of receiving your room offer.

 - Pay £150 damage deposit with five working days of signing your e-licence agreement.

 - Arrange payment of your halls fees within five working days of signing your e-licence agreement.